-Every MMA contest shall have the following registered officials:
+Every Submission Grappling contest shall have the following registered ringside officials:

-Two Referees, one who shall be the Head Referee of the contest.
-This Referee shall maintain supervision and control over the contest while it is in progress as a non-scoring Referee.
-A Sub Referee is required to assist and provide advice to the Referee as needed.
+A non-scoring Referee who shall be the Head Official in the contest and shall maintain supervision and control over the contest while it is in progress.
+A Second Referee is required ringside to assist or provide advice to the Referee as needed.